For EMERGENCY assistance DIAL 911 available 24/7

 Join a Parish Mental Health Ministry!

-In 2020, twelve parishes will be starting or expanding their ministry to involve laity in reaching out to one another to help in the very common incidence of mental illness.
+We welcome parishes to start or expand their ministry in reaching out to one another to help in the very common incidence of mental illness.
 (1 in 5 adults will meet diagnostic criteria for a mental illness this year.
 1 in 18 will experience a serious mental illness.)

 About us: We are lay ministers who are there to be a good listener and to help each other get to mental health resources and providers when we need it.
 We know there is hope for healing in mental health.